 Instructions

-- In a ziploc bag, combine chicken, chopped lemongrass, garlic, soy sauce, sesame oil, sugar and pepper.
-[Note: To make things easy, I chopped up the lemongrass in a food processor.]
-Add cayenne pepper if you want this to be spicy.
+- In a ziploc bag, combine chicken, chopped lemongrass, garlic, soy sauce, sesame oil, sugar, pepper, and cayenne pepper, if using.
+(Note: To make things easy, I chopped up the lemongrass in a food processor).
 Seal and shake ziploc bag to evenly disperse marinade with the chicken.
 Place in refrigerator for at least 1 hour, but preferably for 2 hours.

-- Heat vegetable oil over medium heat.
-Place chicken on the pan and cook for 7 minutes per side, or until each side is nicely browned and the internal temperature of the thighs is 165˚F (75˚C).
+- In a large skillet, heat vegetable oil over medium heat.
+Place chicken on the skillet and cook for 7 minutes per side, or until each side is nicely browned and the internal temperature of the thighs is 165˚F (75˚C) as read on a meat thermometer.

-- Slice into strips and serve over a bowl of steamed rice sprinkled with sesame seeds.
+- Slice into strips and serve over a bowl of Steamed Rice and sprinkle some sesame seeds on top, if desired.
 Garnish with chopped cilantro.

 Notes